 UK F-35 fighters fly missions from Cyprus over Syria, Iraq

-Britain's defense secretary says the country's most advanced military aircraft, the Lightning F-35B, has flown its first missions over Syria and Iraq as part of the ongoing operations against the Islamic State group.
+Britain's most advanced military aircraft, the Lightning F-35B, has flown its first missions over Syria and Iraq as part of ongoing operations against remnants of the Islamic State group, the U.K.'s defense secretary said.

-A statement released Tuesday quoted Defense Secretary Penny Mordaunt as saying that the jets' first operational mission from a British air base in Cyprus where they have been undergoing training since May 21 is "a significant step into the future for the U.K."
+Defense Secretary Penny Mordaunt said in a statement released Tuesday that that the jets' first operational mission from a British air base in Cyprus was made following a highly successful training period.

+"Their first real operational mission is a significant step into the future for the U.K.," Mordaunt said.

+Six F-35B aircraft from 617 Squadron flown by three British Royal Navy and three Royal Air Force pilots, arrived at RAF Akrotiri on May 21 for a six-week deployment as part of Exercise Lightning Dawn.

 British military officials had said there were no plans for the aircraft to conduct combat missions during their stay at RAF Akrotiri.

-But it was decided that they were ready to make their operational debut because of their "exceptional performance."
+But it was decided that they were ready to make their operational debut as part of Operation Shader — the U.K.'s contribution to the fight against Islamic State group — because of their "exceptional performance."

-Officials said the aircraft didn't fire any weapons when flying alongside Typhoon jets.
+Officials said the aircraft didn't fire any weapons when flying alongside Typhoon jets during the missions over Syria and Iraq.

+The F-35 is the first aircraft to combine radar-evading stealth technology with supersonic speeds and the ability to conduct short takeoffs and vertical landings.

+The 617 Squadron jets will be deployed this autumn aboard Britain's new aircraft carrier, HMS Queen Elizabeth, for a battery of operational tests.
+The tests will be carried out off the east coast of the U.S. in preparation for the aircrafts' first carrier strike deployment planned for 2021.

 Comments